 The Company computes net income (loss) per share in accordance with FASB accounting standards for "Earnings per Share", which requires presentation of both basic and diluted earnings per share (EPS) on the face of the income statement.
 Basic EPS is computed by dividing net income (loss) available to common shareholders (numerator) by the weighted average number of shares outstanding (denominator) during the period.
 Diluted EPS gives effect to all dilutive potential common shares outstanding during the period using the treasury stock method and convertible preferred stock using the if-converted method.
-If investors exercise their debenture conversion rights and purchase warrant rights, the Company would issue 24,687,500 and 13,875,000 common shares respectively.
 In computing diluted EPS, the average stock price for the period would be used in determining the number of shares assumed to be purchased from the exercise of stock options or warrants.
 Diluted EPS excludes all dilutive potential shares if their effect is anti-dilutive.